alanhoffer/karuta-anal/README.md

 ## karutabot

-(not working for buttons, only reactions)
+Now working for buttons and reactions